aesthetic-suite/website/docs/packages/sss/global.md

 > The `fontFamily` property can be omitted within the font face as it'll be inherited from the
 > at-rule key.

-Emits a `font-face` event for each declaration.
+Emits an `onFontFace` event for each declaration.

 ### `@import`